These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 B. Ensure that the circuit is not powered

-T8A – Modulation modes; bandwidth of various signals
+T8A – Modulation modes: bandwidth of various signals; choice of emission type

 T8A01 (C)